MjelleLab/sMETASeq---galaxy/README.md

 This tutorial shows step-by-step how to generate a metagenomics and host small RNA count tables from small RNA sequencing data.
 The output of the pipeline is expression tables that can be further analyzed within a statistical framwork such as [R](https://www.r-project.org/).

-1) Create Galaxy account and login: https://usegalaxy.org/login
+1) Create Galaxy account (Galaxy europe) and login: https://usegalaxy.eu/login

 2) Download references files to your local computer and unzip the RNACentral file:
   - RNACentral: ftp://ftp.ebi.ac.uk/pub/databases/RNAcentral/releases/14.0/genome_coordinates/gff3/homo_sapiens.GRCh38.gff3.gz